tekdi/ubi-verification-sdk/README.md

 ## Features

 - Supports multiple verification methods (currently "online"; "offline" can be added)
-- Modular architecture: add new providers by implementing a class
+- Modular architecture: add new verifiers by implementing a class
 - Built with Fastify for high performance and scalability
 - Easily configurable for various use cases